 As a matter of fact, they're on my head as I type this, pumping out some Trevor Hall.

 Let me tell you, casually, the surface-level impression I got and then I'll dig into the more technical aspects.

 I opened the door and saw the Amazon box chilling on the floor.
 Instead of making a food run, I turned back around and opened that sucker.
 After I moved (full disclosure!) the dried cuttlefish out of the way, I made my way to the headphones.

 The presentation already impressed me.
 The CB-1's came in a hardshell square box where all I had to do was peel off some shrink wrap and open it on its hinge.
 I thought it was very classy, which I appreciate.
 Attention to detail, effort-free packaging, and not skimping out on presentation tells me these guys respect their customers and aren't trying to just slam volumes of product out into distribution.

 First thing I did was lay it all out on my desk:

 I checked out the stretchy cable that was in by default and realized it wasn't going to reach my interface in the rack to the left of my desk.
 I was about to dig for an extender in the closet until I realized the "straight cord" that comes extra wasn't only straight but significantly longer.
 So I went to switch them out.
 That's when I hit my second positive impression.

 I've never had a set of headphones where you can change cables externally like this, so I pulled at it and realize it was a no-go.
 It took me a moment to realize I had to twist it counter-clockwise and it came right out.
 That was sweet and pain-free.
 I hooked into the interface and sat back down to look at the headphones.

-I started physically manipulating it and noticed:
+I started physically manipulating the headphones and noticed: